XavierCooney/mipsy-editor-features/README.md

 # Mipsy editor features

 To install for the vscode, search for `Mipsy Editor Features` in the marketplace and click install.
+Please report bugs/feedback/feature requests [on GitHub](https://github.com/XavierCooney/mipsy-editor-features/issues).

 Features:
  - A language server